 Many students are so busy preparing that they forget to devote sufficient time to revise.
-But, revision is no longer re-doing or grasping the basics of Math, Verbal or DI all the time.
+But, revision is no longer re-doing or grasping the basics of Maths, Verbal or DI all the time.
 It must be executed in a more constructive manner.
 Instead of deciding arbitrarily what to revise, there should be some CAT mock tests and sectional tests for CAT that give feedback on which areas to specifically focus on.

 Revision is a personal and individual process, which is why there are multiple varieties of Mock CATs available.
-Be it sectional tests or complete mock CATs, periodically attempting and analyzing these tests help form a shape to one’s final stage of preparation.
+Be it sectional tests or complete mock CATs, periodically attempting and analysing these tests help form a shape to one’s final stage of preparation.

 CAT Sectional Tests:

 According to the recent pattern, there are three sections in CAT— Quantitative Aptitude, Verbal Aptitude and Reading Comprehension, Data Interpretation and Logical Reasoning.
 Sectional tests have mocks for each of these sections separately.
-Therefore these are used in the preliminary stages of revision, before moving on to complete CAT mock tests.
+Therefore, these are used in the preliminary stages of revision, before moving on to complete CAT mock tests.
 Below are few suggestions for post sectional test analysis:

 Quantitative Analysis (QA):